PixelwebStudio/AlgoticEconomicData/README.md

 # Algotic Economic Data Crawler

+## Version History

+- **v2.0.0**: Added Supabase integration for bulk data upload.
+Now the script can send all extracted data directly to a Supabase database table in addition to saving output files.
+- **v1.0.0**: Local file output only.
+The script extracts data and saves it as CSV, JSON, and Markdown files (no database integration).

 This project is a Python-based web scraper that extracts economic calendar data from [algoticlab.com/calendar.html] using Selenium and BeautifulSoup.

 ## Features